Rory has specialised in PI and associated areas of work over the past 13 years.

 He is instructed by several of the major insurers on a repeat basis and also regularly carries out work for various Local Authorities.

-- Acting for a manufacturer faced with various occupational asthma claims involving complex issues of medical causation;
+- T v O (2020) – Acting for a manufacturer faced with various occupational asthma claims which involved complex issues of medical causation.